CruS-Modding-Infrastructure/crus-mod-packager/README.md

 CruS Mod Packager is a Godot plugin made specifically for exporting Cruelty Squad mods.
 It streamlines the process of fetching imported files, creating the mod info and exporting the mod, among other useful things.

 ## Installation
 Click Code > Download ZIP and extract into your Cruelty Squad project's addons folder.
-For a guide on how to get the Cruelty Squad project files, see [here.](https://hackmd.io/@OsM6oUcXSwG3mLNvTlPMZg/rk56jogV_)
+For a guide on how to get the Cruelty Squad project files (requirement for making mods), see [here.](https://hackmd.io/@OsM6oUcXSwG3mLNvTlPMZg/rk56jogV_)

 ## 7-Zip
 This plugin uses parts of 7-Zip, 7-Zip is licensed under the GNU LGPL license.